enderandpeter/aip-demos/readme.md

 Run the [Dusk](https://laravel.com/docs/8.x/dusk) tests with `php artisan dusk`.
 You should run this in a graphical environment that has Google Chrome so that it will run all the tests in the browser.
 If running in a command-line environment, quite a bit of preliminary setup is involved.
 You will see examples in the Dusk docs for [setting up with TravisCI](https://laravel.com/docs/8.x/dusk#running-tests-on-travis-ci).

+Running the Dusk tests in a CLI environment will require first running `php artisan serve` and setting `APP_URL=http://localhost:8000`

 Also, the [Docker Deployment repo](https://gitlab.com/aninternetpresence/docker-deployment) which defines a Docker Compose setup for AIP's services is setup to run Dusk tests in the `demos_php` Docker container, so take a look at that setup for an example.